 Yes!
 All of our online courses are approved by the Florida Department of Agriculture.
 Approval numbers are listed after each course title.

-Who submits your Florida pesticide applicator continuing education to the state?
+Who submits my Florida Pesticide Applicator continuing education to the state?

 Applicators are responsible for submitting their continuing education credits to the Florida Department of Agriculture.
 Upon course completion, applicators will be provided with a certificate of completion as well as the required Record of Attendance form.

-What happens if my Florida pesticide applicator license expires?
+What happens if my Florida Pesticide Applicator's License expires?

 You may not apply restricted-use pesticides until your license is renewed.
 To renew your license after the expiration date you must provide a signed and notarized affidavit stating that you have not applied any restricted-use pesticides since your license expired.
 Affidavit forms will be mailed to you with your renewal notice.